In this article

 Patients with PD commonly develop gum recession.
-This condition is when the gums begin to pull away from the teeth, which eventually causes periodontal attachment loss.
+This is when the gums begin to pull away from the teeth, which eventually causes periodontal attachment loss.

-This is because partial dentures only replace the visible part of your teeth, rather than the entire dental arch.
+This is because partial dentures only replace the visible part of your teeth rather than the entire dental arch.

-Partial dentures are attached to a metal plate that is secured in the mouth using clasps and hooks that attach to your real teeth.
-These hooks and clasps commonly irritate the gums, which can lead to inflammation and gum recession.
+Partial dentures are attached to a metal plate secured in the mouth using clasps and hooks that attach to your real teeth.
+These hooks and clasps commonly irritate the gums, leading to inflammation and gum recession.

 Xerostomia is a common oral condition when the salivary glands in the mouth do not make enough saliva.
-Saliva is necessary for cavity protection because it helps repair tooth enamel and rinses out plaque.
+Saliva is necessary for cavity protection because it helps repair tooth enamel and rinses plaque.

-If your mouth produces inadequate amounts of saliva, you are more prone to tooth decay.
-In addition, if you have dry mouth along with periodontal disease and/or gum recession, you are more prone to developing root decay.
+If your mouth produces inadequate saliva, you are more prone to tooth decay.
+If you have dry mouth and periodontal disease or gum recession, you are more prone to developing root decay.